Skip to content

 MeasureTime frameDescription

-The concordance between subjective, physiological and cognitive measures of emotional dysregulation, assessed in daily life, in ASD, BPD and healthy volunteers3 monthsComparison of scores on the scales assessing emotional dysregulation, List of Borderline Symptoms 23, autistic traits (AQ), Depression, Anxiety and Stress Scale (EDAS-21) and depressive traits (EDAS-21, BDI) in the follicular phase and the late luteal phase of the menstrual cycle.
+Cognitive correlates of emotional dysregulation by phase of the menstrual cycle3 monthsComparison of scores obtained on scales assessing emotional dysregulation (DERS-16, BEDS, TAS-20, FREE), borderline traits (BSL-23), autistic traits (AQ), anxious traits (EDAS-21), and depressive traits (EDAS-21, BDI) in the follicular phase and in the late luteal phase of the menstrual cycle;

-The evolution of the emotional experience, assessed in daily life, during two menstrual cycles3 monthsComparison of the evolution of the emotional experience between the three groups (autistic women, women with borderline personality disorder and control group
+Evaluate the intensity of dysphoric symptoms during two menstrual cycles3 monthsComparison of all these assessments between the groups (autistic women, women with borderline personality disorder, women with PMDD, and control group).

 Contacts

-Primary ContactLuisa WEINER, Professor
+CONTACTLuisa WEINER, Professor

 luisa.weiner@chru-strasbourg.fr0388116511